elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Fixed

-- Fixed a formatting issue with harbor s3 configuration.
+- Fixed a formatting issue with Harbor S3 configuration.

 ## v0.24.0